kkankala/marvelrelations/README.md

 ### Known Issues

-- N/A
+- Fix When no characters return on search - show notification

 ### Features to Implement

-- Get all events for the characters based on available count
+- Get more events logic on button click
 - Show all the related characters